buddhist-uni/buddhist-uni.github.io/_courses/function.md

 ##### Chapter 8

+{% include content_blurb.html category="essays" slug="real-science_brahm" %}
+- Ajahn Brahm reassures us that Buddhism is scientific and rational, containing things that we can discover and prove in ourselves.

 {% include content_blurb.html category="canon" slug="an10.61" %}
 - The Buddha explains what fuel keeps ignorance going, and fuels the path out.